nihalsangeeth/behaviour-seq-transformer/README.md

 # Behaviour Sequence Transformers

-Pytorch implementation of Behaviour Sequence transformers for e-commerce Recommendation as outlined in: https://arxiv.org/pdf/1905.06874.pdf This is not an official implementation.
+Pytorch implementation of Behaviour Sequence transformers recommender as outlined in:
+[Behavior Sequence Transformer for E-commerce Recommendation in Alibaba.](https://arxiv.org/pdf/1905.06874.pdf) This is not an official implementation.